 WordPress on CloudMagnus

 WordPress with the install handled.
-The platform's post-install scaffold downloads WordPress core and writes wp-config.php with the database credentials we just provisioned.
-You land on the WordPress install screen, ready to enter your admin user.
+The platform's post-install scaffold downloads WordPress core via WP-CLI and writes wp-config.php with the database credentials we just provisioned.
+You land on the WordPress installer ready to enter your admin user.

 What our scaffold installs